LukasStrickler/FixMyTown/README.md

 While this is primarily an educational project, contributions are welcome!
 Please:

-1. Fork the repository
+1. Clone the repository to your GitHub account
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a descriptive feature branch (e.g., `git checkout -b feature/add-map-filters`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Make your changes and commit them with clear messages (e.g., `git commit -m 'Add filters for map markers'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push your changes to your fork (`git push origin feature/add-map-filters`)
-5. Open a Pull Request
+5. Open a Pull Request against our main branch
+6. Provide a detailed description of your changes and include screenshots/recordings where helpful

 ## 📄 License